NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

        \required-field
        \type choice
        \key Temperature
+       \key MaximumTemperature
+       \key MinimumTemperature
+       \key HumidityRatio
+       \key MaximumHumidityRatio
-       \key Humidity Ratio
+       \key MinimumHumidityRatio
-  N1 , \field Maximum Supply Temperature Setpoint
+  N1 , \field Setpoint at Low Reference Temperature
        \units C
-       \note Applicable only if Control Variable is Temperature N2 , \field Minimum Supply Temperature Setpoint
+       \note Applicable only if Control Variable is Temperature, MaximumTemperature, or MinimumTemperature.
+  N2 , \field Setpoint at High Reference Temperature
        \units C
-       \note Applicable only if Control Variable is Temperature N3 , \field Maximum Return Temperature at Maximum Supply Temperature Setpoint
+       \note Applicable only if Control Variable is Temperature, MaximumTemperature, or MinimumTemperature.
+  N3 , \field Low Reference Temperature
        \units C
-       \note Applicable only if Control Variable is Temperature N4 , \field Minimum Return Temperature at Minimum Supply Temperature Setpoint
+       \note Applicable only if Control Variable is Temperature, MaximumTemperature, or MinimumTemperature.
+  N4 , \field High Reference Temperature
        \units C
-       \note Applicable only if Control Variable is Temperature N1 , \field Maximum Supply Humidity Ratio Setpoint
+       \note Applicable only if Control Variable is Temperature, MaximumTemperature, or MinimumTemperature.
+  N1 , \field Setpoint at Low Reference Humidity Ratio
        \units kgWater/kgDryAir
-       \note Applicable only if Control Variable is Humidity Ratio N2 , \field Minimum Supply Humidity Ratio Setpoint
+       \note Applicable only if Control Variable is HumidityRatio, MaximumHumidityRatio, or MinimumHumidityRatio N2 , \field Setpoint at High Reference Humidity Ratio
        \units kgWater/kgDryAir
-       \note Applicable only if Control variable is Humidity Ratio N3 , \field Maximum Humidity Ratio at Maximum Supply Humidity Ratio Setpoint
+       \note Applicable only if Control variable is Humidity Ratio, MaximumHumidityRatio, or MinimumHumidityRatio N3 , \field Low Reference Humidity Ratio
        \units kgWater/kgDryAir
-       \note Applicable only if Control variable is Humidity Ratio N4 , \field Minimum Humidity Ratio at Minimum Supply Humidity Ratio Setpoint
+       \note Applicable only if Control variable is Humidity Ratio, MaximumHumidityRatio, or MinimumHumidityRatio N4 , \field High Reference Humidity Ratio
        \units kgWater/kgDryAir
-       \note Applicable only if Control variable is Humidity Ratio
+       \note Applicable only if Control variable is Humidity Ratio, MaximumHumidityRatio, or MinimumHumidityRatio
-  A3 , \field Return Node Name
+  A3 , \field Reference Node Name
        \note The name of an HVAC system node
        \required-field
        \type node